 Trade receivables comprise a widespread customer base.
 Management evaluate credit risk relating to customers on an ongoing basis.
-The Company assesses the credit quality of the customer, taking into account its financial position, past experience and other factors.
+If customers are independently rated, these ratings are used.
+Otherwise, if there is no independent rating, risk control assesses the credit quality of the customer, taking into account its financial position, past experience and other factors.
 Individual risk limits are set for patients without medical aid insurance.
 Services to customers without medical aid insurance are settled in cash or using major credit cards on discharge date as far as possible.
 Credit Guarantees insurance is not purchased.
 The receivables are mainly unsecured, the Company does not hold any collateral or a guarantee as security.
-The provision details of the trade receivable is provided in Note 13 of the financial statement.
+The provision details of the trade receivable is provided in Note 11 of the financial statements.

 The Company has used a practical expedient by computing the expected credit loss allowance for trade receivables based on a provision matrix.
 The provision matrix takes into account historical credit loss experience and adjusted for forward looking information.
-The expected credit loss allowance is based on the ageing of the days the receivables are due and the rates as derived as per the trend of trade receivable ageing of previous years.
+The expected credit loss allowance is based on the ageing of the days the receivables are due and the rates as given in the provision matrix.
+The provision matrix at the end of the reporting period is as follows: